Death of Maxwell Itoya: Death

 Itoya worked as a street vendor at an open-air market in the Praga district of Warsaw selling counterfeit shoes.
 Itoya had been living in Poland for eight years and was married to a Pole with whom he had three children.
-On 23 May 2010, there was an action of Polish Police on a market to curb down on illegal and black market trade.
+On 23 May 2010, there was an action of the Polish Police on a market to curb down on illegal and black market trade.
 After one of the traders was asked for documents and refused to give them, police arrested him.
 Itoya interrupted and asked why.
 Afterwards, Itoya died after being shot by police.
 32 immigrant traders were rounded up and arrested, including 29 Nigerians, one Cameroonian, one Guinean and one Indian.
 The police and press described this as a riot.

 The exact reason for the lethal shot being fired is unclear: police sources said that it was an accident and took place during a riot that started when vendors were checked for documents and thus Itoya was being arrested; according to witness' accounts the riot only started after the police opened fire.